-Insulation is arguably the most vital contribution to the comfort and thermal efficiency of your home.
-Without it you would consume endless amounts of energy to heat and cool your house, and this as we all know, costs a lot of money.
+Insulation is arguably the most vital contribution to the comfort and thermal efficiency of your home, keeping the cold air out and the warm air in.
+Without it you would consume huge amounts of energy to heat and cool your house, and this as we all know, costs a lot of money.

 As the brand leader in the UK’s largest category of insulation, Celotex PIR provides one of the most effective, thermally efficient insulation solutions to the UK construction market.

 What is PIR and why is it the best choice?

 PIR (polyisocyanurate) is made by blending a number of materials together to form a rigid foam product.
 The heat generated during the reaction allows the gases to evaporate and become trapped within cells, delivering premium thermal performance features.
 The foam is then positioned between two foil facers which differ depending on the end use application.

 10 key points why Celotex PIR is better than other insulants

 1. Celotex thermal performance – Whilst the typical lambda value of PIR is 0.023W/mK, Celotex’ innovative technology now offers an improved thermal performance of 0.021W/mK on its FR5000 and CG5000 products.